Wildlife rescue volunteering in the amazing heart of Indonesia!

 The decline of Indonesia’s rainforests is resulting in reducing numbers of orangutans and other endangered species.
 Often, young animals are captured from the wild and sold illegally, to be kept as pets in cramped cages.
 This is where the rescue centre comes in.

-You will help with Animal Care and Enrichment
+Help with Animal Care and Enrichment

 Shadow an Animal Keeper